 How you interact with a dementia patient goes a long way in affecting their mental health.
 Work out a cheerful and easy mood through courteous and pleasant conversations.
 Use physical touch, delicate tone, and facial expressions to express your message affectionately and respectfully.

 The perfect way to communicate with a person having dementia is to do so during times of lesser distractions in the surroundings.
 This advice serves to aid them in concentrating on your conversation and comprehending it in a better way without getting confused or anxious.

-When indulging a conversation with someone with dementia, you should stick to using as simple words and phrases as possible.
+When indulging in a conversation with someone with dementia, you should stick to using as simple words and phrases as possible.
 Speak slowly, distinctly, and in a pacifying tone.
-Avoid speaking in rough and louder voice.
-Also, refrain from using pronouns or short-forms while talking, instead directly include the names of persons and places.
+Avoid speaking in a rough and louder voice.
+Also, refrain from using pronouns or short forms while talking; instead, directly include the names of persons and places.

 Someone with dementia may find it extremely difficult to be able to be mindful of a lot of topics used in the conversation.
 So it's recommended to maintain a simple conversation while conveying only a single message at a time.

-Being a dementia caregiver, you must know the dos and don'ts when communicating with persons suffering from dementia.
-These tips will help you to effectively care for a loved one with dementia.
+Being a dementia caregiver, you must know the dos and don'ts when communicating with persons who have dementia.
+These tips will help you to care for a loved one with dementia effectively.

 If you want to hire professionally trained in-home caregivers specialized in dementia care, call us at (949) 514-8303 today!